Fooling the Textual Fooler via Randomizing Latent Representations

-where $f_y$ is the logit returned by the model $f$ w.r.t ground-truth label $y$.
-The adversary then selects words with the highest scores to perturb.
+where $f_y$ is the logit returned by the model $f$ w.r.t ground-truth label $y$ and $\tilde x$ is the perturbed sentence.
+For example, \citet{Li2018TextBuggerGA} and \citet{Jin_Jin_Zhou_Szolovits_2020} remove a word $w_i$ in the sentence $x$, while \citet{li-etal-2020-bert-attack} replace $w_i$ by the token $MASK$ to obtain $\tilde x= \{w_0, \dots, w_{i-1}, MASK, w_{i+1}, \dots, w_l\}$.
+On the other hand, phrase-level attacks transform $x$ by paraphrasing constituents extracted from the syntactic tree~\cite{chen-etal-2021-multi} or masking them out~\cite{lei-etal-2022-phrase}.
+The adversary then selects perturbations with the highest scores.
 Intuitively, this process emulates estimating the gradient of the importance score in the discrete space.

+When introducing randomness to the latent space, the model output is changed. \khoa{Such changes can mislead the attacker to select ineffective perturbations.
+For example, the attacker may instead select ``less important'' words (i.e., those that have lower original importance scores before randomization) to perturb, thus reducing the attack's success probability~\cite{mrksic-etal-2016-counter,Li2018TextBuggerGA}.}